 Remember being a kid on the beach and carefully scanning the sand for the magic that is sea glass?
 Well at the beach in Eleele, Kauai you won’t have to look very hard.
 Thousands of pieces of tiny sea glass actually make up the ‘sand’ at this one-of-a-kind glass-sand beach.
 An old bottle factory used to operate on the beach, and they used to empty their bottles into the ocean.
 This practice, in turn, created the beautiful and unique shoreline that you certainly won’t want to miss visiting.

 See the waterfalls at Hoʻomaluhia Botanical Garden

-There is no shortage of rain on the east side of Oahu, and when it rains, something magical happens.
-The mountains cry, as tiny waterfalls fill the crevices, creating a truly beautiful sight unique to Hawaii.
-There is a saying in Hawaiian, “Uē ka lani, ola ka honu,” meaning when the heavens cry, the earth grows.
+It would be an understatement to say there is no shortage of rain on the east side of Oahu, and when it rains, something magical happens.
+The mountains cry as tiny waterfalls fill the crevices, creating a truly sensational sight unique to Hawaii.
+There is a saying in Hawaiian, Uē ka lani, ola ka honu, meaning “when the heavens cry, the earth grows.”
 If there is no rain on your visit, don’t let that stop you from exploring this beautiful garden.
 It has thousands of Hawaiian flora and fruit trees.